Choose your Cadillac Model

 Cadillac is an automobile division of General Motors (GM) which manufactures and markets luxury vehicles such as the Cadillac Escalade across the globe.
 Cadillac, which was founded in 1902 and purchased by GM in 1909, is currently the second oldest American automobile brand, behind only fellow GM-owned Buick, and is one of the oldest automobile brands in the world.
 For over 100 years, the brand has stood for “uncompromising performance, daring design and groundbreaking technology” and has pioneered many firsts in the automotive industry including the development of the world’s first electric self-starting engine and being the first brand to offer drivers a color other than black.

 Cadillac was founded in 1902 from the remnants of the Henry Ford Company, Henry Ford’s second attempt at automobile manufacturing, by Henry Leland, a master mechanic and entrepreneur.
-Ford’s first company, the Detroit Automobile Company which was founded in 1899, was unsuccessful and as a result of its reorganization, the Henry Ford Company was born in 1901.
-However, following a dispute with his financial backers in early 1902 Ford, along with a few of his key partners, left the company and it was dissolved.
-As part of a final settlement, Ford got to keep his name and he would go on to start the Ford Motor Company in 1903.
-In August of 1902 however, William Murphy and Lemuel Bowen, Ford’s financial backers with whom he had clashed with, brought in Leland who was principal owner of Leland & Faulconer Manufacturing Company at the time, to appraise the Henry Ford Company plant and all of its equipment as they had intended to sell it all off in order to liquidate the company.
+Ford’s first company, the Detroit Automobile Company, which was founded in 1899, was unsuccessful, and as a result of its reorganization, the Henry Ford Company was born in 1901.
+However, following a dispute with his financial backers in early 1902, Ford, along with a few of his key partners, left the company and it was dissolved.
+As part of a final settlement, Ford got to keep his name and would go on to start the Ford Motor Company in 1903.
+In August of 1902, however, William Murphy and Lemuel Bowen, Ford’s financial backers with whom he had clashed with, brought in Leland who was principal owner of Leland & Faulconer Manufacturing Company at the time, to appraise the Henry Ford Company plant and all of its equipment as they had intended to sell it all off in order to liquidate the company.
 However, upon completing the appraisal, Leland began attempting to persuade Murphy and his partners to stay in the automobile manufacturing business.
 He told them that they were making a mistake in liquidating and that they should reorganize, building a car featuring an engine he had originally developed for Oldsmobile during the time his Leland & Faulconer Manufacturing Company had been supplying engines to them.
 They were convinced and that same year in 1902, the remnants of the Henry Ford Company reorganized as the Cadillac Automobile Company, named after Antoine Laumet de La Mothe, sieur de Cadillac, the founder of Detroit.
 The Cadillac crest, which is part of the brand’s logo, is based upon his coat of arms.
 The first Cadillac automobile rolled off the assembly lines late that same year and began selling to the public in 1903.

 In 1905, Leland merged his old business, Leland & Faulconer Manufacturing, with his new business.
 In 1906, Cadillac introduced the first of many luxury innovations - it was the first manufacturer to produce a car with a fully enclosed cabin.
 In 1908, the brand ended up winning the Royal Automobile Club of England’s Dewar Trophy, becoming the first American car to do so.
 It won that trophy for manufacturing an automobile with interchangeable precision parts.
 This would lead both to the mass production of automobiles and a litany of other innovations by Cadillac in the automotive industry.
 Winning the trophy also spawned the brand’s famous, original slogan “The Standard of the World” and Cadillac quickly became the premier luxury car in the United States.